Before You Buy A Car

 Used Vehicle Checklist

-When purchasing a used vehicle, you want to make sure you’re still getting a good quality vehicle.
-This checklist is not meant to replace a proper inspection from a licensed mechanic.
-This checklist should be used to make sure there aren’t any glaring issues before taking it for an in-depth inspection.
+When purchasing a used vehicle, you want to make sure you’re getting a quality one.
+This checklist will help ensure there aren’t any glaring issues before having a licensed mechanic conduct an in-depth inspection.

-- Does the paint color match all over vehicle?
+- Does the paint color match the entire vehicle?

 - Are there any scratches or dents in the body?